shcorya/swarm.yachts/stacks/caddy/index.md

 Other configuration options can be set by swarm labels.

 ## Compose
-The `*.example.com` domains should be changed to reflect the user's requirements.

 ```bash
 cat << EOL | docker stack deploy -c - caddy
 version: '3.7'